 As the patient-oriented curriculum developed, a formal affiliation with OHSU was negotiated that provide joint faculty appointments and clinical practice sites for several pharmacy faculty.

 In 1988, space was acquired from OHSU and an assistant dean for Pharmacy Practice position was recruited - formally establishing a satellite campus for the OSU College of Pharmacy in Portland.
-In 2006, the OSU Portland operations moved from the main campus on Marquam hill to the new Center for Health and Healing (CHH) building on the Portland’s South Waterfront, where it currently resides.
-For the first time, the College of Pharmacy had dedicated space for classes, labs, a student lounge, clinical practice and computer labs at the Portland Campus.
+In 2006, the OSU Portland operations moved from the main campus on Marquam hill to the Center for Health and Healing (CHH) building on the Portland’s South Waterfront.
+For the first time, the College of Pharmacy had a dedicated space for classes, labs, a student lounge, clinical practice and computer labs at the Portland Campus.

-July 2014 marks another milestone for the College of Pharmacy’s evolution in Portland with the opening of the Collaborative Life Sciences Building (CLSB) on the OHSU South Waterfront campus.
-The new building is a partnership between OSU, OHSU, and Portland State University (PSU).
-All three universities will have designated space for classes, labs, research, and faculty.
-The College of Pharmacy will have a 150-person theater-style lecture hall, three 25-person classrooms/clinical practice labs, space for eight additional faculty members, and a six-fold increase in research laboratory space in Portland.
-Current Dean, Mark Zabriskie, believes the move to the CLSB will provide an innovative educational environment for pharmacy students that develops an interprofessional and patient-focused approach to health care.
-He is also excited about the new opportunities for collaborative research that the new building is designed to promote.
+July 2014 marked another milestone for the College of Pharmacy’s evolution in Portland with the opening of the Collaborative Life Sciences Building (CLSB) on the OHSU South Waterfront campus.
+The building is a partnership between OSU, OHSU, and Portland State University (PSU).
+All three universities have designated space for classes, labs, research, and faculty.
+The College of Pharmacy has a 150-person theater-style lecture hall, three 25-person classrooms/clinical practice labs, space for eight Portland based faculty members, and a six-fold increase in research laboratory space in Portland.
+The Dean at the time, Mark Zabriskie, believed that the CLSB would provide an innovative educational environment for pharmacy students to develop an interprofessional and patient-focused approach to health care.
+Dr. Zabriskie was also proud of the new opportunities for collaborative research that the Collaborative Life Sciences Building was designed to promote.